 Our tour price also included a free Hanoi Old Quarter walking tour before or after the cruise date.
 It was a very good walking tour of around three hours.

 We were very impressed with the size and layout of the cabins.
 Especially for the price.
-The cabin accommodated four people in two separate cabins with an adjoining door.
+The cabin accommodated four people in two separate cabins with adjoining doors.
 Each cabin had its own bathroom.
-This was perfect for three adults or even two couples travelling together.
+This was perfect for three adults or even two couples traveling together.

 This is indicative of the standard of cruise and inclusions you can expect on Halong Bay.
-Obviously, you can opt for a more budget cruise or choose a more high end luxury itinerary.
+You can obviously opt for a more budget cruise or a more high-end luxury itinerary.